 5.1.
 Visit Fontainebleau from Paris by car

-The biggest disadvantage are the traffic jams, especially if you leave Paris on Friday evening and return there on Sunday evening.
+The most significant disadvantage is the traffic jams, especially if you leave Paris on Friday evening and return there on Sunday evening.

-On the other hand, the advantage is to be able to move more easily in the different corners of the forest of Fontainebleau, which is as we have seen, is immense.
+On the other hand, the advantage is to move more quickly in the different corners of the forest of Fontainebleau, which is, as we have seen, immense.

 5.2.
 How to get to Fontainebleau from Paris by train for a day trip?